I wrote this on Facebook, but I might as well copy it here:

 Each full frame of capped brood will become approximately three frames of bees once they hatch out.
 It’s pretty basic math.2

 It takes time and sweat to give the bees the attention they need in the summer.
 When I don’t have the time to pay attention to my bees in the summer, they swarm.
-That’s exactly how it always works out.
+That’s exactly how it works out.
 They usually swarm because I was negligent.
 I wasn’t a good beekeeper.

 Good beekeeping comes down to simple math and taking the time to pay attention to the bees.